-Executive Lead - Director of Finance I SBU 1819-007 Systems: Declarations of Interest & Risk Management Report Issued October 2018 8 Limited Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 14 Management were able to explain how the capital allocations from the 2018/19 discretionary programme were determined, based on risk, however no audit trail was available to verify the use of OAKLEAF to drive this process.
+Executive Lead - Direct or of Finance SBU 1819-007 s: Declarations of Interest & Risk Management Report Issue d October 201 8 Rec Ref Findings & Recommendation Priority Original Response / Agree ed Action Original Agreed Deadline Mos Update 10 The Standards of Business Conduct policy (Appendix 7) requires a declaration of interest proforma to be completed at all procurement exercises over £5k in value.
+Where NWSSP Procurement Services manage the procurement exercise, they are responsible for the issuing and completion of the Dol forms, for all relevant staff involved in the procurement (including the procurement officer, Health Board client/end user and Estates/Capital Planning as appropriate).
+Internal procurement exercises are also separately progressed by UHB Estates staff (the audit was unable to quantify number/value of the exercises).
+DOI forms were not routinely completed (by Estates or other UHB staff) at these internally managed procurement exercises. Μ Agreed 30/04/2019 July 2019 This will be actioned via Staff - Procurement col provide training (over £ Board Agenda for discu December 2019 Assistant Director of Op writing to all staff that h to ask them for declara Meeting Scheduled 15t discussion.
+1 appropriate) in accordance with Appendix 7 of the Standards of Business Conduct policy.
+14 Management were able to explain how the capital allocations from the 2018/19 discretionary programme were determined, based on risk, however no audit trail was available to verify the use of OAKLEAF to drive this process.
 It was also noted that the Estates Operating Procedures were out of date, and the funding allocation procedure described by management was not formally documented.
 Estates Operating Procedures should be updated, to set out the required processes associated with the recording of identified risks, and in the risk prioritised allocation of discretionary capital. Μ Agreed.
-The Department will review how this is achieved in light of the transfer of the Risk Register onto the DATIX system.
-30/09/2019 December 2019: High & Significant risks for the two main sites have been entered onto DATIX.
-The risk team have been working with us to develop the ability to record two separate risks.
-Meetings are planned for January 2020 to review risks before making them live on Datix.
-January 2020: Meeting took place.
-Work is ongoing.
-It is planned to have transfer complete of High and Significant risks by May.
-Capital Assurance Follow-Up (SSU-SBUHB-2021-004) - Outstanding An update has not been provided by Management on this issue.
-Revised Timescale - 31/08/2021 April 2022: Discretionary Allocation for Estates 22/23 based on risk assessment and priority list of requirements covered in allocation and signed off by Board in March 2022.
-Noting the foregoing, the deadline date has been extended to 30/06/2022 in order to obtain confirmation that Estates Operating Procedures have been updated in line with the agreed action.
-30/06/2022 16 A significant number of estate-related risks were captured on Unit risk registers across the Health Board.
+The Department will review achieved in light of the transfer of th onto the DATIX system.
+30/09/2019 December 2019 High & Significant risks been entered onto DAT been working with us to record two separate risk for January 2020 to rev them live on Datix.
+January 2020 Meeting took place.
+We to have transfer comple risks by May.
+Capital Assurance Fo 2021-004) - Outstandi Un update has not been on this issue.
+Revised Timescale - 3 ^o 16 A significant number of estate-related risks were captured on Unit risk registers across the Health Board.
 Unit risk registers (as held in the DATIX risk management system) were reviewed during the audit, and circa 100 risks were identified which had been categorised as relating to "Environment, Estates and Infrastructure."
 There is currently no formal process by which Estates were involved in the assessment or review of such risks held within the DATIX system.
-The only means by which the department would be aware of these risks, was if the Unit notified Estates of an issue which may require repair/resolution.
-There is a risk, therefore, that the OAKLEAF system may not adequately reflect the full range of estate risks identified across the UHB (particularly noting concerns that the OAKLEAF system may in general not be sufficiently up to date, given the lack of recent Health Board-wide estate survey: as highlighted at the 2016/17 Backlog Maintenance audit).
-Estates should review the estate-related risks captured at Unit risk registers, and ensure these are reflected in OAKLEAF, where appropriate. Μ Agreed.
-The Department are starting discussions on how to transfer its Risk Register onto DATIX.
-Once this is achieved, the Department will be able to capture all risk associated with the Estate from all of the Service Directorates.
-The OAKLEAF system will then be used only to hold its Condition Appraisal information, with DATIX being the Department's Risk Register.
-February 2022: The department met with the risk Governance group and were asked to revisit the format of the risk assessments to provide themes for the risk register.
-Working with the Assistant Director of Health & Safety this work has been completed in January 2022 and we are now arranging to review these revised risks with the Neil Thomas Head of Risk & Assurance.
-Revised deadline date of 28/02/2022 for further update following the above meeting April 2022: Meeting with the Assistant Head of Risk and Assurance has taken place, and a copy of the revised departmental risk register has been provided.
-This will be reviewed by the Assistant Head of Risk and Assurance, who will provide further feedback and comment.
-Based on the foregoing, the deadline date has been extended to 30/06/2022 for further update.
-30/06/2022
+The only means by which the Μ Agreed.
+The Department are startin how to transfer its Risk Register on this is achieved, the Department wi capture all risk associated with the the Service Directorates.
+The OAKI then be used only to hold its Condit information, with DATIX being the D Register. to DATIX.
+Once Il be able to Estate from all of LEAF system will tion Appraisal 30/09/2019 February 2022 The department met wir group and were asked to risk assessments to pro- register.
+Working with the Health & Safety this wo January 2022 and we a these revised risks with Risk & Assurance.
+Revised deadline date